 1. Check Your Credit Reports

 Your first step in this process will be to pull your own credit report and check what is being reported.
 This will tell you whether you need to make some improvements or fix some errors.
 If there are negative reporting errors, having these taken care of will increase your credit score.
-Here is an article that will walk you through how to disput credit report errors.

 Remember there are three major credit reporting agencies and each has their own credit report.
 You can get one free report from each agency per year through AnnualCreditReport.com.